 Sierra Vista, AZ

 Cochise College is a public college with campuses in Douglas and Sierra Vista.
 It aims to provide accessible educational opportunities for a diverse population.
 As a result, students attend college to build meaningful careers through lifelong learning.
 The college is recognized nationally for its cost, high success rate, and return on investment.
 The college is a member of the Western Undergraduate Exchange (WUE) program.
 Under this program, it offers a reduced tuition rate of 150% of in-state tuition.
 The college also awards grants for qualified traditional and nontraditional undergraduate students, including low-income students who demonstrate financial need.
-The Pell Grant is awarded based on information provided on FAFSA and a student’s enrollment status.
+The Pell Grant is awarded based on information provided on FAFSA’s student aid report and a student’s enrollment status.

 #5 College of Southern Maryland

 La Plata, MD

-The College of Southern Maryland is a public community college that serves students living in Southern Maryland’s St. Mary’s, Charles, and Calvert counties.
-It has campuses in Hughesville, Leonardtown, La Plata, and Prince Frederick, Maryland.
+The College of Southern Maryland is a public community college.
+It serves students living in Southern Maryland’s St. Mary’s, Charles, and Calvert counties.
+The school has campuses in Hughesville, Leonardtown, La Plata, and Prince Frederick, Maryland.
 The college is dedicated to making education affordable for all.
 Enrolled students can apply for grants that are offered based on financial need and generally do not have to be repaid.
-CSM is the smart choice for credit or degree-seeking students for the annual tuition cost is less than half of a public four-year university in Maryland.
+CSM is the smart choice for credit or degree-seeking students interested in undergraduate programs.
+The annual tuition cost is less than half of a public four-year university in Maryland.

 #4 El Paso Community College